 For due from ceding companies and funds held by ceding companies from foreign sources, the Company uses Standard & Poor's (S&P) and A.M.
 Best's credit rating of insurance companies.
 High grade pertains to insurance companies rated by S&P and A.M.
 Best as higher than BB+, which means that the insurance company has good to strong financial security characteristics, but may be affected by adverse business conditions.
 Medium grade pertains to insurance companies that are ungraded and rated by S&P and A.M.
+Best as lower than BB+, which means that the insurance companies conditions.
+Medium grade pertains to insurance companies that are ungraded and rated by S&P and A.M.
 Best as lower than BB+, which means that the insurance company has marginal financial security characteristics.
 Positive attributes exist, but adverse business conditions could lead to insufficient ability to meet financial commitments.